 And the system-wide configuration file is stored in the

 /etc/gitconfig.
-But keep in mind that in order to change system-wide configuration file we need root privileges.
+But keep in mind that in order to change the system-wide configuration file we need root privileges.

 $ cat /etc/gitconfig